Last updated: March 7, 2026

 What are binary options?

-• If the prediction is correct, traders receive a predetermined fixed return, typically 70-90% of the investment.
+• If your prediction is correct: You receive a predetermined fixed return, typically capping at 70-90% of your stake.

 3. What is the Difference Between Forex and Binary Options?